 Do this: Plan to arrive in Breckenridge on a weekday, when I-70 tends to be smooth sailing (unless Mother Nature interferes with a snowstorm).
 If weekends are your only option, expect the shuttle ride (or drive) to take longer, especially westbound on Friday nights/Saturday mornings, and eastbound on Sunday afternoons.

 Good to know: If you must rent a car, please familiarize yourself with traction laws and vehicle requirements for traveling during severe snowstorms.
 And remember, if storms are threatening to close the roads, just stay put and stay safe.

-Around town: Free Ride, Zipcar, taxis and Uber
+Around town: Free Ride, Zipcar, taxis, Uber, and Lyft

 With several base areas for skiing, a gondola from town and a trail network accessible just blocks from Main Street, most activities–including skiing, hiking, biking, shopping, eating, live music and more–are just a short stroll away once you reach downtown Breckenridge.
 The heart of Main Street is roughly six blocks; many rental properties sit within easy walking distance of Main.
 Whether you’re staying a little farther from Main Street, tired from a day exploring, or hauling groceries, there are lots of options to get around town.

 The Free Ride bus system offers year-round service through town’s most popular neighborhoods, as well as a Main Street Trolley.
 The Free Ride now has an app that makes transportation through town seamless and stress free.
 Download “My Free Ride” on your iPhone or Android to get real-time locations of all our buses and easily map out your trip from your lodging to activities.
 For those who don’t have the app, we’ve added LED arrival boards to many of our stops and built new shelters to make waiting on the bus a more enjoyable experience.